Welcome Laurier members!

 President and Chief Executive Officer

-In November 2025, FSRA approved the conversion of the Wilfrid Laurier University Pension Plan to UPP.
-Effective January 1, 2026, eligible faculty and staff from Laurier and its affiliated organizations will become members of UPP, with UPP assuming responsibility for pension administration and member services previously managed by Laurier.
+On January 1, 2026, eligible faculty and staff from Laurier and its affiliated organizations became members of UPP.
+This means that UPP is now your pension administrator and your source for member services that were previously provided by Laurier.

 Transition update

-Get to know your dedicated member support team
+How to contact your dedicated member support team

-Starting January 1, 2026, UPP Member Services becomes your main point of contact for all pension-related questions and support.
+UPP Member Services is now your main point of contact for all pension-related questions and support.
+We’re here to guide you throughout your retirement journey.
 You can reach us in multiple ways:

 • Phone: 1-833-627-7877